Dibiase93/Instanews/README.md

 # INSTANEWS

-My 3rd project at Red Academy.
-Instanews is so far, my favourite project we've done.
-I was introduced to writing scss with partials including mixins, and variables.
-In this project I intergrated a selectric plugin and, 1 type of hover animations that did 2 animations.
+Instanews is one of my favourite project I've done.
+I was introduced to writing SCSS with partials, mixins, and variables.
+In this project I intergrated a selectric plugin and a hover effect that did 2 animations.
 One was to translate the position of the article content to slide into view and the other was to highlight the article using opacity from 0.7 to 1.

 eg: